 Dear Mr. Electrician: How do I fix my bathroom fan?
-The exhaust fan in my bathroom stopped working after making some exceptional noise for several weeks.
+The exhaust fan in my bathroom stopped working after making noise for several weeks.
 Does the bathroom fan need to be replaced or can it be repaired?
 Is this something that a homeowner can do?

 The key to a successful bathroom fan repair is getting the correct replacement parts.
 Many bath fan replacement parts are available, but identifying the correct parts can be a chore.

 When your bathroom fan was manufactured, a model number was labeled inside of the housing or the fan motor support bracket.
-(Note: This is not the number on the motor itself) The model number may be stamped into the metal or there may be a label glued inside somewhere.
+(Note: This is not the number on the motor itself) The fan model number may be stamped into the metal or there may be a label glued inside somewhere.